mavryk-network/testnets/README.md

 The Teztnet platform creates and exposes such endpoints.

-## Automate on Teztnets
+## Automate on Testnets

 You are encouraged to build automation to ensure your Tezos project keeps running with the future versions of Tezos shell and/or protocol.

 This endpoint lists the current active testnets: [https://testnets.mavryk.network/teztnets.json](https://testnets.mavryk.network/teztnets.json)

-## Add new Teztnets or modify existing Teztnets
+## Add new Testnets or modify existing Testnets

 Each Teztnet is defined within a subdirectory of the `/networks` directory in this repository.
 The Teztnet directory must contain the following files: